xobs/ax2xx-code/README.md

        6 | Status: [CMD 0x70] / READ
        7 | Complex command (Use NCMD[3:7] for command description)

-NSRCL:  Source address for NAND transfers.
+NRAML:  Source address for NAND transfers.
 Actual address is calculated as (SFR_A3<<8+SFR_A2)*8.

-NSRCH:  Source address for NAND transfers, high byte.
+NRAMH:  Source address for NAND transfers, high byte.

-NCMD1:  Used in some "read" operations as the initial command type.
+NCMD0:  Used in some operations as the initial command type.

-NCMD2:  Used in some "read" operations as the final command type.
+NCMD1:  Used in some operations as the final command type.

 NADD0..4: NAND address registers.
 These define, in order, which address to specify when sending a NAND command.
 These registers are reset after each NAND command that uses addresses.
 For example, if you set NADD0..4 and then call NCMD6 (read status), this will not change the values of NADD0..4.
-As a special case, NCMD2 (read ID) seems to store some sort of data in NCMD0..4.
+As a special case, NCMD2 (read ID) seems to store some sort of data in NADD0..4.
 The data it stores is not the actual NAND ID.

 ACC:    Accumulator